Jarvis-Consulting-Group/jarvis_data_eng-En4zo/linux_sql/README.md

   | 2023-01-24 04:17:01 | 1 | 3340 | 93 | 0 | 0 | 22450 |

 ## Deployment
+Please follow the steps and refer the quick start guide.
 1. Downloading code from Github.
 2. Installing docker.
-3. Create psql instance using psql_docker.sh
+3. Create psql instance using psql_docker.sh.
-4. Create tables using ddl.sql
+4. Create tables using ddl.sql.
-5. Insert hardware specification into the database using host_info.sh
+5. Insert hardware specification into the database using host_info.sh.
 6. Setup Crontab to execute host_usage.sh every minute to insert hardware usage data into the database every minute.

 ## Improvements
-1. Collecting the input and output of the internal net(based on switch).
+1. Collecting the input and output of the internal network(based on switch).
-2. Create a GUI of monitoring app.
+2. Create a GUI of the monitoring app.
 3. Collecting the data of usage of hardware against battery usage.